Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 ## Other build systems

-If you are using Maven, Ivy, or Bazel to configure your build, you can still use the Kotlin DataFrame library in your project.
+If you are using Maven, Ivy or Bazel to configure your build, you can still use the Kotlin DataFrame library in your project.
 Just follow the instructions for your build system on [this page](https://search.maven.org/artifact/org.jetbrains.kotlinx/dataframe/0.8.1/jar).